ginstrom/paladin-novel/manuscript/chapter-09.md

 Pell's lips curved in a fierce grin.
 "Then we'll show them what desperate people can do when they have something worth protecting."

 Below them, the first rays of dawn touched their hidden valley with gold.
-Gond felt something settle deep in his chest—not the burden he'd expected, but a quiet, unshakeable resolve.
+Gond felt something settle deep in his chest.

 "Let them come," he repeated softly, his eyes blazing with defiant purpose.
 "We'll be ready."